alexdieu/DiscordPythonBotMaker/README.md

 -Personnalisation compatible : ✅

--transform it as a Pip package : ❌at 5 stars❌
+-transform it as a Pip package : ❌

 -add ui with tinkers : ❌